maudis73/skupper-example/README.md

-# Connecting an ANQ broker and an AMQP client deployed on separate sites
+# Connecting an AMQ broker and an AMQP client deployed on separate sites

 #### Use public cloud resources to process data from a private message broker